Booligoosh/codetheweb.blog/_posts/2017-12-05-css-flexboxes.md

 Result:
 ![The order is now Div 2, Div 1, Div 3][order-213]{:.screenshot-white}

 Yay!
 Now our order has been changed!
-This is the beauty of the `order` property - it can change the order of the elements on screen, using only CSS!
+This is the beauty of the `order` property - it can change the order of the elements on the screen, using only CSS!

 You can play around with the order a bit more now if you want.

 ## Game Time! &#128377;&#128377;&#128377; &#128056;
-If you want to re-inforce what you've learnt today and have a bit of geeky fun, I highly recommend you go and play [Flexbox Froggy][flexbox-froggy].
+If you want to reinforce what you've learned today and have a bit of geeky fun, I highly recommend you go and play [Flexbox Froggy][flexbox-froggy].
 There are 24 levels where you have to position frogs onto their correct lilypads using CSS flexboxes.
 It was actually one of the first places that I found out about flexboxes when I was learning, and it was really helpful.

 Also, if you want to see some things that are possible with flexboxes, take a look [here][examples].

 But don't go yet!
 We still need to do the conclusion bit where I ask you to be nice and [share this][share] and congratulate you even though I probably don't actually know you!

 ## Conclusion
 Well done!
-This was a long article today, because there was a lot to cover.
-Hopefully you found it useful!
-If you did, I'd really love it if you [shared the article][share] or [signed up to the newsletter][newsletter] to recieve new posts in your inbox.
-If you do any of these things, you're officialy awesome and deserve a taco &#127790; &#127790; &#128640;
+This was a long article today because there was a lot to cover.
+Hopefully, you found it useful!
+If you did, I'd really love it if you [shared the article][share] or [signed up to the newsletter][newsletter] to receive new posts in your inbox.
+If you do any of these things, you're officially awesome and deserve a taco &#127790; &#127790; &#128640;

 > **IMPORTANT NOTE: Don't forget that all of the properties we learn today _only work with flexboxes_.** So don't try going and using them anywhere else &#128521;

 If you have any feedback, questions, need help or just want to say hi, do so [in the comments below][comments] and I'll reply to you!

-See you next time, where I'll be doing a special article on [how to make a full-page hero image][full-page-image-hero], using some of the things that we learnt today (hint hint perfect centering &#128521;)
+See you next time, where I'll be doing a special article on [how to make a full-page hero image][full-page-image-hero], using some of the things that we learned today (hint hint perfect centering &#128521;)

 Keep coding, have an awesome day, and see you then!